 Ways to invest in Amazon – share-dealing vs trading

-There are a few options to buy, sell, and trade Amazon’s stock online, depending on your preferred investing strategy.
+There are a few options to buy Amazon shares, as well as to sell, and trade AMZN shares online, depending on your preferred investing strategy.
 Here are some popular options:

-Share-dealing is a form of investing that involves buying shares of a company.
+Share-dealing is a form of investing that involves buying Amazon shares.
 It’s usually denotes a longer-term approach than trading shares for a quick profit.

 - Pros: You won’t need to master chart-reading and technical analysis.
 If Amazon starts going up, holding for a longer period of time could result in an impressive profit.